Tuesday, 26 March 2019

 Saturday, 16 March 2019

-GUEST POST by Hannah for Disabled Access Day 2019
+Guest post by Hannah for Disabled Access Day 2019

 Disabled people have the same hobbies, interests and passions as non-disabled people.
 We also need to go through the same mundane motions as the rest of society – from getting about our houses, to doing our shopping and going to work.
 But, whatever our health condition, disability or impairment, we’re still a long way from having equal access to most aspects of daily life.
 From architecture to attitudes and everything in between, we are not there yet.